ThinkLoveShare/sources/content/hacking/reverse_xsshell.en.md

 ## In short

-The code can be found here : https://gitlab.com/TheLaluka/ctf_utils/-/tree/master/web/websocket_xss
+You can find the code here: https://gitlab.com/TheLaluka/ctf_utils/-/tree/master/web/websocket_xss

 And what this gives us is a reverse shell in a javascript (browser / renderer) context.
 What you can do from here is up to you..
 Try to read files, query the network, mess with your target's DOM or secrets...
 Have fun ! :)